mr5z/ExLang/README.md

 ### `throw`, `try`, and `catch`

-`throw` signals a failure from within a `new` body.
+`throw` signals a failure from within an `init` body.
 It must be followed by an enum case, with an optional associated data block.
 The enum case acts as the error code; associated data is the conventional place for a human-readable message.

 ```
 enum MoneyError {